 For the telephone survey, sampling of vessels will be stratified by state (LA, MS, AL) or substate (FL panhandle, FL peninsula, FL Keys, Southeast FL, Northeast FL) areas, systematic by county of port and vessel length category, and random within composite state/county/vessel length categories.
 Weekly samples will be drawn independently for Louisiana, Mississippi, Alabama, Northwest Florida (FL Panhandle), west central Florida (FL Peninsula), Southwest Florida (FL Keys), Southeast FL, and Northeast FL.
 In preparation for each sample draw, the stratum's vessels will be sorted in geographic order by county of port and by descending vessel length within each county.
-After randomly sorting vessels within each port county/vessellength category, the list should be sampled by selecting a random start point on the list and then taking every nth vessel on the list.
-The value of the sampling interval, n, should be set such that a sample of 10 % of the boats can be drawn on one complete pass through the list.
+After randomly sorting vessels within each port county/vessel length category, the list should be sampled by selecting a random start point on the list and then taking every nth vessel on the list.